ClareMSYanGit/Interop-TestSuites/FileSyncandWOPI/Docs/FssWopiTestSuiteDeploymentGuide.md

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-SharePoint File Sync and WOPI Protocol Test Suites are installed with a collection of scripts that enable a user to run individual test cases (RunMSXXXX\_SYY\_TCZZ\_Name.cmd) or all test cases of one test suite (RunAllMSXXXXTestCases.cmd), or all test cases of SharePoint File Sync and WOPI Protocol Test Suites at once
+SharePoint File Sync and WOPI Protocol Test Suites are installed with a collection of scripts that enables a user to run individual test cases (RunMSXXXX\_SYY\_TCZZ\_Name.cmd) or all test cases of one test suite (RunAllMSXXXXTestCases.cmd), or all test cases of SharePoint File Sync and WOPI Protocol Test Suites at once